 The purchase of the remaining land in Newport was Stockland’s first major land acquisition in Queensland since North Lakes, which is a strong sign of its commitment to the region and faith in the future of Newport itself.

 Newport also has access to a variety of public and private schools, such as Grace Lutheran Primary School, Hercules Road State School, Scarborough P-12, and Southern Cross Catholic College nearby.

 When it comes to the market, there is also strong demand from buyers to secure a holding in this desirable part of the Redcliffe peninsula.

 So much so that strong sales results are currently being recorded for vendors who are upgrading or downsizing – and who are open to passing on the secret that is Newport to the new generation of locals.

-If you would like to speak to an expert in the Deception Bay or Peninsula area, contact Ben Hyrapietian
+If you would like to speak to an expert servicing the Peninsula, contact Ben Hyrapietian